Health and wellness terms to know

 Essential services: These include ambulatory patient services; emergency services; hospitalization; pregnancy, maternity, and newborn care; mental health and substance abuse services; laboratory services; and chronic disease management.

-Explanation of Benefits (EOB): An explanation of which services were or were not covered under your insurance plan and why you owe what you do.
+Explanation of Benefits (EOB): An explanation of which services were or were not covered under your insurance plan and why you owe any amounts that may be due.

 Family and Medical Leave Act (FMLA): Provides you with up to 12 weeks of unpaid, job-protected leave per year for specified family and medical reasons.
 Your benefits remain unchanged when you take FML.

-Flexible Spending Account (FSA): A type of savings account that helps lower out-of-pocket costs for health care and dependent day care by allowing you to set aside pretax dollars to pay eligible expenses.
-A traditional Health Care FSA cannot be used with a qualified high-deductible health plan; however, it can be used for eligible dental and vision expenses.
+Flexible Spending Account (FSA): A type of savings account that helps lower out-of-pocket costs for health care and dependent day care by allowing you to set aside pretax dollars to pay for eligible expenses.
+A traditional Health Care FSA can only be used if you are enrolled in the Network Choice or Copay plans.
+A traditional Health Care FSA cannot be used with a qualified high-deductible health plan, unless you are not eligible to contribute to a Health Savings Account (HSA).

 Health Insurance Portability and Accountability Act (HIPAA): A privacy rule that serves to protect the privacy of your medical records and personal health information.
 Under HIPAA, you have control over who can obtain, review, and release your health records.

-Health Savings Account (HSA): A type of savings account that allows you to set aside pretax dollars to cover your qualified medical expenses.
-An HSA can help you lower your health care costs by allowing you to save pretax dollars that you can use toward your deductibles, copays, coinsurance, etc. An HSA can only be used if you are enrolled in a qualified high-deductible health plan such as the Core Plus, Essential Health, or Advantage Health plan.
+Health Savings Account (HSA): A type of savings account that allows you to set aside pretax dollars to cover your qualified health care expenses.
+An HSA can help you lower your health care costs by allowing you to save pretax dollars that you can use toward your deductibles, copays, coinsurance, etc. An HSA can only be used if you are enrolled in a qualified high-deductible health plan such as the HSA Standard or HSA Select plan.

 Non-essential services: These include hearing aids, chiropractic care, acupuncture, and orthotics.